sewh/reconbobulator/README.md

 * A comprehensive nmap scan with SMB scripts enabled;
 * A UDP scan using unicornscan to enumerate UDP services;
 * An enum4linux scan just to be safe;
-* SNMP checks for three common community strings (public, private, manager).
+* SNMP checks for three common community strings (public, private, manager);
+* Detects HTTP servers and runs nikto on them.

 # To Install